kudulab/dojo/README.md

 ### vs. dependency managers

 A typical dependency manager allows you to commit references to all immediate and transitive dependencies in source control, files such as `Gemfile.lock`, `paket.lock`, `yarn.lock` etc. It is a good practice to do so, because project defines fully, in code, what libraries it depends on.
 If we extend this concept, then we soon realize that the project did not define how the host, where it should be built, should look like.
-Probably most common situation is that there is a README file listing several tools to install.
-It is also the least helpful situation.
+Probably, the most common situation is that there is a README file listing several tools to install.
+It does not provide a good developer experience.
 In any sensible organization, configuration management is used to provision the CI-agents and developer's workstation building the project.
 It is one level better than the README, but still the definition of the environment exists outside the project and there is no reference to it.
 The `Dojofile` is the *lock* file which allows to store this reference in source control.
-When you run `dojo <command>`, then we first fetch the environment, just like a dependency manager would fetch all dependencies of the project.
+When you run `dojo <command>`, then the environment is fetched, just like a dependency manager would fetch all dependencies of the project.

 ## Development
 Run these commands in `ide` ([IDE](https://github.com/ai-traders/ide) is predecessor of Dojo):